brucefan1983/GPUMD/README.md

 [5] Z. Fan, H. Dong, A. Harju, T. Ala-Nissila, Homogeneous nonequilibrium molecular dynamics method for heat transport and spectral decomposition with many-body potentials, Phys.
 Rev. B **99**, 064308 (2019). https://doi.org/10.1103/PhysRevB.99.064308

-* If you train or use a NEP potential, you can cite the following paper:

-[6] Zheyong Fan, Zezhu Zeng, Cunzhi Zhang, Yanzhou Wang, Haikuan Dong, Yue Chen, and Tapio Ala-Nissila, Neuroevolution machine learning potentials: Combining high accuracy and low cost in atomistic simulations and application to heat transport, Accepted to PRB. https://arxiv.org/abs/2107.08119

 * If you use the force constant potential (FCP), you can cite the following paper:

-[7] Joakim Brorsson, Arsalan Hashemi, Zheyong Fan, Erik Fransson, Fredrik Eriksson, Tapio Ala-Nissila, Arkady V. Krasheninnikov, Hannu-Pekka Komsa, Paul Erhart, Efficient calculation of the lattice thermal conductivity by atomistic simulations with ab-initio accuracy, submitted.
+[6] Joakim Brorsson, Arsalan Hashemi, Zheyong Fan, Erik Fransson, Fredrik Eriksson, Tapio Ala-Nissila, Arkady V. Krasheninnikov, Hannu-Pekka Komsa, Paul Erhart, Efficient calculation of the lattice thermal conductivity by atomistic simulations with ab-initio accuracy, submitted.

+* If you train or use a NEP potential, you can cite the following papers:

+[7] Zheyong Fan, Zezhu Zeng, Cunzhi Zhang, Yanzhou Wang, Keke Song, Haikuan Dong, Yue Chen, and Tapio Ala-Nissila, [Neuroevolution machine learning potentials: Combining high accuracy and low cost in atomistic simulations and application to heat transport](https://doi.org/10.1103/PhysRevB.104.104309), Phys.
+Rev. B. **104**, 104309 (2021).

+[8] Zheyong Fan, Improving the accuracy of the neuroevolution machine learning potentials for multi-component systems, To be submitted.